Opening LidRun Outside the App Store

 Frequently asked

-The App Store sandbox blocks the system permission LidRun needs to manage sleep and clamshell behavior — without it, Closed-Lid mode wouldn't work at all.
-Direct distribution is the tradeoff for keeping that feature.
+The App Store sandbox blocks the system permission LidRun needs to manage sleep and clamshell behavior — specifically, calling macOS's own pmset to hold off or disable sleep.
+Without that, Closed-Lid mode wouldn't work at all.
+Direct distribution outside the App Store is the tradeoff for keeping that feature.